ronikaufman/genuary2024/README.md

 For this 2024 edition, I gave myself extra constraints:
 - square format, the result is a still image (not an animation);
 - draw with only black, white or shades of gray;
-- the background is one plain color, evolving every day
+- the background is one plain color, evolving every day.

 ### JAN.
 1
 > Particles, lots of them.